aezhou/if-one-then-fun/README.md

 into various methods for ease of testing.
 In the Matching class, it would be easy to test both types of matching (random matching and matching with a teammate whom you have not matched with before) - testing with various sizes of the "matched" set and random pool (if applicable).
 It is also easy to test the other methods that require inputs.
-Updating the matching table is easily verifyable if done successfully.
+Updating the matching table is easily to verify if done successfully.
 When getting possible matches, we can vary the overlap between a person's potential matches and the people who have been assigned matchings for this round.

 Another method that needs testing is in Organization - the assigning teams method.
 In this case, it is important to